confluentinc/ducktape/README.md

   Now is a good time to install any extra stuff you might need, e.g. your preferred text editor.

-* An example Vagrantfile.local has been created:
+* An example Vagrantfile.local has been created by aws-init.sh which looks something like:

         ec2_instance_type = "..." # Pick something appropriate for your
                                   # test.
 Note that the default m3.medium has